 Given Harmony’s success and increased demand, we are excited to expand the 2019-20 program.
 We are grateful for this year’s funders who have made this program possible, including Xcel Foundation, Aroha Philanthropies, and Minnesota State Arts Board.

 Whether you’re a first-time orchestra student or an advanced player, there’s a place for you in one of GTCYS’ three Summer Orchestras which inspire string, woodwind, brass, and percussion students.

 String Orchestra Camp

 Budding young string players can participate in a fun string orchestra day camp where they’ll experience the excitement of playing in an orchestra, make new friends, grow musically, and have fun!
 Rehearsals, sectionals with professional coaches, fun social opportunities, field trips, and special music activities create a well-rounded musical experience.

 Touring empowers students with musical, social, and cultural opportunities that will shape their lives for years to come.
-With a rich touring history and future tours in the works, including Symphony’s 2018 Germany, Poland, and Hungary Tour, GTCYS will carry on the touring legacy.
+Symphony’s 2020 tour will visit Southern Italy and Sicily.